These websites offer a broadened perspective on the seafood industry and coastal environments:

 www.marketumbrella.org – “We connect the city to the country” is this New Orleans-based organization’s motto.
 The group cultivates community markets—including its flagship Crescent City Farmers Market—which offer urban consumers access to fresh foods produced by regional farmers and fishermen.

-www.nationalfisherman.com – National Fisherman is the trade magazine for America’s commercial fishermen.
+www.nationalfisherman.com – National Fisherman is the news source for America’s commercial fishermen.

 www.nccoast.org – The North Carolina Coastal Federation keeps its eye on the prize—maintaining a clean and productive coastal environment.
 Founded in 1982 by Carteret County native Todd Miller, the federation has over 12,000 members and 3,000 active volunteers as well as a staff of more than 30—including lobbyists and reporters—who work out of three different offices.
 Widely recognized as the state’s premier environmental group, the inclusive federation works with all coastal stakeholders, including sport and commercial fishermen, to achieve its aims.